 At the root of it all is the Medicare Secondary Payer (“MSP”) statute, section 1862(b) of the Social Security Act, 42 U.S.C. § 1395y(b).
 The purpose of this law was to make sure that sure Medicare was not paying for medical bills that should be paid by someone else.
-So the statute gives Medicare the right to claim proceeds from the defendant who is paying the plaintiff’s medical bills as a part of the damages in a settlement or verdict. interest where a defendant/insurer is liable for a recipient’s medical expenses.
+The MSP gives Medicare the right to claim (i.e., a lien) reimbursement from any judgment or settlement proceeds that include compensation for medical bills paid by Medicare.

 Medicare Actively Enforces These Liens

 So what should attorneys do to avoid these large penalties?
-First, when an attorney has been hired they should inquire whether or not the client is a Medicare beneficiary and if they are, they should contact the Benefits Coordination & Recovery Center (BCRC) and report the case.
+First, when an attorney has been hired they should inquire whether the client is a Medicare beneficiary, and if they are, they should contact the Benefits Coordination & Recovery Center (BCRC) and report the case.
 After the BCRC is notified of the case, they will begin to determine what conditional payments it has made for the injuries and treatment related to the case.
-Based on this they will issue a conditional payment letter containing detailed claim information to the beneficiary.
+Based on this, they will issue a conditional payment letter containing detailed claim information to the beneficiary.

 An attorney will not receive a formal recovery demand letter until there is a final settlement, judgment, award, or other payment reported to Medicare.
 Once this occurs, a final demand letter will be sent out regarding the Medicare lien amount.
 This letter will make clear the timeframe you have to pay, conditional payments that were made by Medicare, the total demand amount, and information on applicable waiver and administrative appeal rights.